reefland/ansible-k3s-argocd-renovate/docs/prometheus-op-settings.md

 ## Important Notes

 * Prometheus will use persistent storage.
 By default it is configured to use the [democratic CSI TrueNAS iSCSI](democratic-csi-settings.md) persistent storage.
-This can be configured to use [Longhorn](longhorn-settings.md) persistent storage.
+* You can easily change this to a different storage class.
 * To prevent Traefik metrics from being exposed on the LoadBalancer IP address, an internal ClusterIP service is created for the service monitor to reach Traefik metrics.

 ## Review `defaults/main.yml` for Prometheus Operator Settings